GSCConnect/GSCConnect/README.md

-Hello!
-This is the GS Connect GitHub
+GS Connect | Digital Revolution

+Idk what you doing here, but thanks for the visit.
 We love Linux, Open Source Software, Privacy and freedom.